oasp/oasp4js/README.md

 ---

 To get started you need to clone the oasp4j repository containing the server part, build and deploy it on a Tomcat server.
 To get started with the client part you need to clone the oasp4js repository, build the client and start it.

-Install prerequisites
+There are two ways to get sample application working: eighter by getting OASP IDE and running it from there or without installing IDE.

+#Full OASP IDE installation
 ---

-There are two ways to get sample application working: eighter by getting OASP IDE and running it from there or without installing IDE.
+If you want to install full OASP IDE and get both server and client code please follow steps described in [oasp ide setup](https://github.com/oasp/oasp4j/wiki/oasp-ide-setup).
 OASP IDE already contains software (Node.js, Gulp, Bower, Maven) required to run sample application so only Git must be additionally installed.

+#Getting oasp4js client working
+##Install prerequisites
+---

 If OASP IDE is not used additional software must be installed manually so you need a Git client to clone the repositories and the Node.js platform (including its package manager - npm) which allows Gulp and Bower to install the dependencies and build the application.
 [Here](https://github.com/oasp/oasp4js/wiki/Prerequisites) you can learn how to install the prerequisites.
 Also, for the server part you need Maven (required version: 3.x) to be installed.
 For installation details please refer to the [Maven's](http://maven.apache.org/download.cgi) home page.